nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Displays the default menu from the selected vendor.

 - Can be used to display the menu after a `sort` / `find` / `price` command.
-- Note that anything written after the `menu` command will be ignored, and menu will be listed as intended.
+- Note that any arguments written after the `menu` command will be ignored, and menu will be listed as intended.

 Format: `menu`

 Example:

-- `menu`: Displays the menu of the selected vendor.
+- `menu`: Displays the full menu of the selected vendor.

 ### Sorting the menu: `sort`